AdrielFreud/Velha/README.md

 # Velha
-Game of Velha, the BR game
+game from velha (hash), the BR game